krishna-1790/alpha-demo/README.md

 # alpha-demo
-learn more about the git and github
+learn more about the git and github.